Janina Ramirez: Education and academic career

-Ramirez went to school in Slough, Berkshire.
+Ramirez went to St Bernard's Catholic Grammar School in Slough, Berkshire, where she was head girl.
 She gained a degree in English literature, specialising in Old and Middle English, from St Anne's College, Oxford, before completing her postgraduate studies at the Centre for Medieval Studies, University of York.
-She completed a PhD on the artistic and literary symbolism of birds, which led to a lectureship in York's Art History Department, followed by lecturing posts at the University of Winchester, University of Warwick, and University of Oxford.
+She earned a PhD degree on "The symbolic life of birds in Anglo-Saxon England", which led to a lectureship in York's Art History Department, followed by lecturing posts at the University of Winchester, fhe University of Warwick, and the University of Oxford.

-Until 2021, Ramirez was the course director on the Certificate in History of Art at Oxford University's Department for Continuing Education.
-In 2021, Ramirez became Research Fellow in History of Art at Harris Manchester College, University of Oxford.
+Until 2021, Ramirez was the course director on the Certificate in History of Art at the University of Oxford Department for Continuing Education.
+In 2021, Ramirez became Research Fellow in History of Art at Harris Manchester College, Oxford.

+In January 2024, Ramirez became a Visiting Professor of Medieval Studies at the University of Lincoln.

 Personal life

 Her grandfather was Polish.
 Ramirez and her Spanish husband have two children.
 At 14, she played bass in a band with Krissi Murison as lead singer.
-Ramirez was in a punk band while at Oxford but chose finishing her degree over touring with the band.
+Ramirez was in a punk band, Role Models, while at Oxford but chose finishing her degree over touring with the band.